nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

     Yes

 ??? question "6.
-Are we Invoicing Storage using ColdFront Requests or OpenStack/Shift usage?"
+Are we Invoicing Storage using ColdFront Requests or resource usage?"

     a.
 Coldfront Requests